— helen robinson

 This 8 week bespoke 1-2-1- coaching programme can be delivered face to face or online and will empower you to become your future successful self.
 The programme is designed to accelerate your growth and provide transition into rewarding next steps.

-These online self-development workshops are run over a series of 6 weeks for groups of up to 10 people.
+These full day self-development workshops are for groups of up to 12 people.
 Together we work on specific topics including confidence, procrastination and motivation to help you become the best version of yourself.

 Using the ancient Japanese concept of Ikigai, I will help you to experience meaning, joy and value in your daily life.
 This in-depth programme can be delivered face to face or online, and will help you find, understand and implement Ikigai so that you can “Find Your Purpose”.